oviserv/wifi_eap-tls/docs/develop.md

 - Remove all files from ./provision
 - Give command `docker volume rm freeradius_raddb`
 - Give command `docker-compose build`
+- Or run ./scripts/clean.sh in directory where docker-compose.yml resides

 To start a rootshell in an unitialized environment:
 - Comment out `entrypoint: "./managecerts.sh"` for prepare_radiusd in docker-compose.yml
 - `docker-compose run prepare_radiusd sh` This command drops you in a root shell ready to run all scripts.
 - Start with `./managecerts.sh` to initialize.

+Test tooling
+A few tools can be used to test and debug FreeRadius:
+- radclient (in freeradius-utils package)
+- eapol_test (in wpa_supplicant package)

+Sometimes the c_rehash tool is mentioned.
+This tool is available in the ca-certificates package.
+Enable these packages in the Dockerfile

 To create patches from the configuration files
 - Open a rootshell in an unitialized environment (see before)
 - Copy the configuration file to <config name>.orig if it doesn't already exists